 - Keep your portable oxygen concentrator with you, even when it is not in use.

 If you require oxygen therapy and will be flying, it is necessary to have an FAA-compliant portable oxygen concentrator.
-All of Inogen’s portable oxygen concentrators meet the required guidelines from the FAA, which makes flying with oxygen and bringing Inogen portable oxygen concentrators on airplanes a seamless process.
-With your Inogen One, you will be able to enjoy your trip without worrying about breathing comfortably during your flight or storing or receiving delivery of oxygen tanks in an unfamiliar location.
-You will be able to use your Inogen One at any time during takeoff or landing, or throughout the duration of your flight.
+All of Inogen’s portable oxygen concentrators meet the required guidelines from the FAA, which should make flying with oxygen and bringing Inogen portable oxygen concentrators on airplanes a seamless process.
+With your Inogen One, you should be able to enjoy your trip without worrying about breathing comfortably during your flight or storing or receiving delivery of oxygen tanks in an unfamiliar location.
+Unless otherwise directed, you will be able to use your Inogen One at any time during takeoff or landing, or throughout the duration of your flight.
 Just store your Inogen One safely under your seat or the seat in front of you during takeoff and landing, or feel free to move about the cabin with it when the seatbelt sign is turned off.
-Find out how Inogen can change traveling with portable oxygen for you or a loved one by enabling better breathing with oxygen anytime, anywhere.
+Find out how Inogen can change traveling with portable oxygen for you or a loved one.

 Frequently Asked Questions: Air Travel With Oxygen

 When you first become accustomed to an oxygen therapy prescription and the changes that come with it, you may wonder, “Can you take oxygen on an airplane?”
 While you cannot use your compressed or liquid oxygen tanks on board, there are many FAA-compliant portable oxygen concentrators that can be used for air travel with oxygen.
-All of our Inogen portable oxygen concentrators meet the required guidelines from the FAA, so you can feel confident flying with oxygen concentrators from Inogen.
+All of our Inogen portable oxygen concentrators meet the required guidelines from the FAA, so you can have peace of mind traveling with oxygen concentrators from Inogen.

 Flying with oxygen tanks poses safety concerns, which is why flying with your full, or partially full, compressed and liquid oxygen tanks is prohibited.
-Air travel with oxygen is considered safe when you use a portable oxygen concentrator, so most airlines allow the use of FAA-compliant portable oxygen concentrators on board their aircrafts.
+Air travel with oxygen is permitted when you use a portable oxygen concentrator that meets the FAA acceptance criteria for POCs used onboard aircraft.
+POCs must be approved by SFAR 106 or have a label indicating that they meet FAA regulations.
 Check with your physician to make sure you are cleared for air travel, that flying is safe for you and that you know how to adjust your supplemental oxygen use in flight and while traveling.

 Many people wonder, “Can you fly with oxygen internationally?”
-As long as you are healthy enough to fly and your airline allows the use of an FAA-compliant portable oxygen concentrator on board, you can travel wherever you need to go.
-Whether you are visiting one of our continental neighbors, or finally taking your dream trip across the globe, you can enjoy the freedom, independence and mobility of traveling with your portable oxygen concentrator.
+As long as you are healthy enough to fly and your airline allows the use of an FAA-compliant portable oxygen concentrator on board, you can travel.
+Whether you are visiting one of our continental neighbors, or finally taking your dream trip across the globe, you can enjoy peace of mind and mobility of traveling with your portable oxygen concentrator.
 Oxygen therapy does not need to hold you back from traveling abroad.
-If your healthcare providers and travel companies allow your oxygen delivery device on board, you are good to go!
+If your healthcare providers and travel companies allow your oxygen delivery device on board, you should be good to go!